Executive Summary

 Current Health = (Perfect Health) – (Natural Damage) – (Self-Inflicted Abuses) + (Preventive Measures)

-With age, the natural damage keeps adding.
+- With age, the natural damage adds up.

 - Self-inflicted abuses are lifestyle-related – poor dietary habits, stress, lack of sleep and activity.